HVLepage/cavep-unah/_posts/2024-11-10-November2024Fieldwork.markdown

 ## Project development:
 9 November.
 Field visit to Toctococha.

 TEACHING PLAN: Plannig projects and organising work schedules.

 1 - Where are we?

 2 - Is this a natural environment?

 3 - Let’s find out about the interests of the students present.
 Which 'careers' are you from?

 Projects?

 How do we organise projects?
 What are the basic components of a project?
 Theme/title, objectives, data, methods, discussion.

 Types of project.

 A - Hypothesis to be tested (Trout farms contaminate rivers.
 But do trout farms contaminate rivers?).

 B - Novel method to be applied (remote sensing, micro-structures, ......).

 C – Empirical (biological, botanical, ......)

 Example: Quantify the impact of grazing animals on bofedales.
 How do we do this?

-Activity: In groups of four.
-Plan your own project.
+Activity: In groups of four - Plan your own project.

 Student 1 - A theme and maybe a draft title.

 Student 2 - Outline of objectives.

 Student 3 - Data to be collected and a schedule of activities.

 Student 4 - An idea of what we might find out and the range of results we might expect.

 You have 1.5 hours.
 Each project to be presented back at UNSACO.

 10 - 13 November.
 Agroecology & remote sensing fieldwork.
 UNAH staff and students visited Polylepis woodlands near Vilcashuaman & the Rio Pampas to record agricultural land cover.